Our social media moderation policy

 We are legally responsible for anything that appears on Aviva’s own social media pages and we take that responsibility very seriously - so we reserve the right to hide or delete anything which violates these guidelines or which we otherwise determine might cause offence to our social media communities.

-We might ban or block your account from our pages if you post comments that repeatedly violate our moderation policy.
+We might ban or block your account from our pages if you post comments which are a serious or repeated violation of our moderation policy.

 We’ll delete any images that violate our moderation policy.
 By posting or sharing images with us, you: